Dogs of the Dow Screen

 That's the appealing belief underlying the Dogs of the Dow approach.

-The "dogs" are the stocks within the 30 Dow industrial average stocks that have the highest dividend yields (dividends divided by share price).
+The "dogs" are the stocks within the 30 Dow industrial average that have the highest dividend yields (dividends divided by share price).
 The approach calls for equal investment in the highest-yielding stocks, with a total revamping of the portfolio once a year.

 In theory, the approach takes advantage of the long-term positive returns associated with the market as defined by the Dow Jones industrial average, and adds a bonus by its selection of only the highest-yielding stocks.
 Higher-yielding stocks are often temporarily out-of-favor issues that are possibly underpriced.
 In addition to greater price appreciation potential, investors should benefit from higher dividend payments.